auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 We can get lost in imaginations of these possible worlds, but there are quite a few critical assumptions such as: the idea of intelligence being one dimensional and ignoring diminishing returns.
 A clear [definition of intelligence is difficult and still in progress](https://arxiv.org/abs/1911.01547), but an objective of "maximize smartness" may not be as clear to a machine as we think.
 Additionally, we rarely get increasing returns forever.
 Often we hit limits and barriers we can't go past.
 We can only make designs so efficient before we run into the impassable laws of physics.
 Others have pointed out the nature of empirical scientific knowledge is to test.
 Even a superintelligent AI would need to verify its hypotheses and perform experiments.

 However a few ideas have reignited my belief in a superintelligent AI.
 Schmidhuber's idea of compression drive gives a basis for elusive, generally intelligent behavior.
 In Judea Pearl's The Book of Why, the authors show a general method of inference from big data.
+Framing the criticism of superintelligence from the perspective of Pearl's Ladder of Causation, seeing, doing, and imagining, AI systems are at the seeing (association) level.
+They have incredible amounts of data, but they lack the ability to imagine.
+Superintelligence would be having a superhuman imagination where imagination is adjusting the weights or probabilities of a causal model.
+To have a causal model which is tied to reality an intelligent agent would need to _do_ which is to intervene, experiment, and update its causal model.

+Through the work of Pearl and many others, researchers have discovered a general algorithm for _transportability_, taking the data and results of one population and applying it to another.
+Studies which involve mice are only so transportable to humans, since we genetically separated millions of years ago.
+Our species still share similarities.
+If we can estimate which factors in mice and humans are similar and accurate and which are contaminating and should be accounted for, we could use mice models to better understand effects in humans.

 <img src="../../images/why-bigdata-CD.png" width="100%" height="100%">

+Pearl explains the rule developed by Ilya Shpitser as "The rule is quite simple: if you can perform a valid sequence of _do_-operations (using the rules from chapter 7) that transforms the target quantity into another expression in which any factor involving _S_ is free of _do_-operators, then the estimate is transportable," The Book of Why, page 418.

+Additionally, even if a study is not transportable and doesn't meet the criteria, we can still use the data to estimate specific connections when those conditions in one study are not contaminated.
+Elias Bareinboim extended Shpitser's work on the _do_-calculus to a general algorithm, e.g. P(W|X) can be updated "By combining this with estimates of P(W|X) from other studies, we can increase the precision of this subexpression.
+By carefully combining such subexpressions, we may be able to synthesize an accurate overall estimate of the target quantity."

+There is a similar argument to handle [selection bias](https://en.wikipedia.org/wiki/Selection_bias).
+What was once a threat is now an opportunity.
+"If we understand the mechanism by which we recruit subjects for the study, we can recover from bias by collecting data on the right set of deconfounders and using an appropriate reweighting or adjustment formula.
+Bareinboim's work allows us to exploit causal logic and Big Data to perform miracles that were previously inconceivable."

+"Instead of seeing the difference between populations as a threat to the "external validity" of a study, we now have a methodology for establishing validity in situations that would have appeared hopeless before.
+It is precisely because we live in the era of Big Data that we have to information on many studies and on many of the auxiliary variables (like _Z_ and _W_) that will allow us to transport results from one population to another."

 However I believe a properly aligned AI will only grow more moral with knowledge and computation.